yegor256/blog/_posts/2014/oct/2014-10-20-how-we-write-product-vision.md

 No lyrics, only
 [statements]({% pst 2015/nov/2015-11-10-ten-mistakes-in-specs %}).

 PS.
-On top of all this we place a
-[Glossary]({% pst 2015/mar/2015-03-16-technical-glossaries %}).
+On top of all this we usually place a [Glossary]({% pst 2015/mar/2015-03-16-technical-glossaries %}).